ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 `CommunityCenterComplete` | Returns true if the Community center is completed on this save file| `JojaMartComplete` | Returns true if the joja mart route was completed on this save file |

 I am always taking requests for more conditions as they are needed!
+Open an issue any time

 ## Example
 Example shops.json: